rudolfolah/chaincrafter/README.md

     * Add custom functions to process the input variables
 * Integration with OpenAI API (llama.cpp in progress)
 * Async calls to models
+* Load Prompts and Chains from YAML using Catalogs
+    * Makes it easier to share prompts and chains between projects
+    * Build up a prompts library

 <!--docs-index-start-->
 # Python